anki-code/fstrider/README.md

     ++ Run fstrider as fast as possible.
     ++ Keeps history between running fstrider.

-Configuration
+List
+    ++ Async monitoring of the list and update if new files created.
+(0.1.19) Configuration
     ++ Read env from `os.env`.
 See `fstrider.env`.